Wiredcraft/test-fullstack/lightning-talk-polling-app/README.md

 - Use modals to communicate with the user
 - Try AWS CodePipeline in the project (I’ve never used it before, I liked what I read about it)

-## Why I didn’t user third party form validation library
+## Why I didn’t use third party form validation library
 Learning and having fun with RegExp

 # Last word
 The interview was about a month ago.
 These are the last two months of my school, I’m very busy, I couldn’t find the time to work on the test.
 It took me about 8 days to finish the app you are using right now.

+I took so long to submit the test.
+I truly didn't have time to do it

+I'm taking the job and the test you gave me very seriously

+I did the best I could with the amount of time and knowledge I had

 Thank you for the opportunity!